deercreeklabs/f1-seller-client/shopper.md

 * `"info"`
 * `"debug"`
 * `"trace"`

 For example:
 ```javascript
 var client = new ShopperClient("TestAppId", "debug");
 ```
-If no log level is passed, the log level defaults to "info".
+If no log level is passed, the log level defaults to `"info"`.

 The F1 Shopping Cart client library loads asynchronously, so the application needs to wait until the F1 library is fully loaded before constructing the